Optimal control of bit erasure in stochastic random access memory

 \section{Introduction}

 With the explosive growth of information technology, data center electricity consumption is projected to double in the next five years \cite{energy_ai_2025}.
 In the context of the global energy crisis, it is crucial to confront physical costs of computation.
 Bit erasure is a well-studied problem in equilibrium thermodynamics, dating back to Landauer's insight that at least $k_\mathrm{B}T\ln 2$ of energy is required to erase one bit of information \cite{landauer_irreversibility_1961}.
 As such, it offers a benchmark for understanding the energetic costs of computation.
-Landauer's formulation and most subsequent studies, however, ignore the practical requirements of finite time computation and the effect of the physical substrate implementing erasure that is often operated within a nonequilibrium steady state \cite{PhysRevE.102.032105,zulkowski_optimal_2014, giorgini2023thermodynamic, boyd2022shortcuts}.
-Although some studies have confronted finite time bit erasure, the majority of these results have limited applicability as they still assume thermal equilibrium \cite{sagawa_minimal_2009,berut_experimental_2012,wimsatt_refining_2021,dago_information_2021}, with one recent notable exception \cite{basile_learning_2024}.
+Landauer's formulation and most subsequent studies, however, ignore the practical requirements of finite time computation and the effect of the physical substrate implementing erasure that is often operated within a nonequilibrium steady state \cite{sagawa_minimal_2009,berut_experimental_2012,wimsatt_refining_2021,dago_information_2021}.
+Although some studies have confronted finite time bit erasure or considered nonequilibrium initial states, the majority of these results have limited applicability as they employ abstract confining potentials to model circuitry \cite{PhysRevE.102.032105,zulkowski_optimal_2014, giorgini2023thermodynamic, boyd2022shortcuts,ciampini_erasure_2025,dago_reliability_2024}.
 Here, we find optimal tradeoffs between dissipated heat and accuracy of bit erasure in a realistic model of a logical circuit, kept out-of-equilibrium by voltage differences across transistors.
 Our results leverage contemporary machine-learning-based numerical optimization techniques and formal insights from stochastic thermodynamics to expand our understanding of the interplay between thermodynamics and information processing.
 More generally, our approach illustrates the application of optimal control techniques to nonequilibrium steady states.